7Cedars/cyfrin_updraft/code_hawks_first_flights/2024-07-Mondrian-Wallet_v2/audit_data/findings.md

   function prepareForPaymaster( bytes32, /*_txHash*/ bytes32, /*_possibleSignedHash*/ Transaction memory /*_transaction*/ ) external payable
 ```

-**Impact:** The lack of checks disallowing functions to be called via a delegate call, breaks the intended functionality of `MondrianWallet2`.
+**Impact:** The lack of checks disallowing functions to be called via a delegate call, breaking the intended functionality of `MondrianWallet2`.

 **Recommended Mitigation:** Create a modifier to check for delegate calls and apply this modifier to all public functions.